ZeroSync/ZeroSync/docs/roadmap.md

 ## Milestone 2: *"measure and optimise"*

-Measure the performance of *assumevalid* proofs, and optimise them until we can further extend them with the validation of Bitcoin Scripts.
+Measure the performance of *assumevalid* proofs and optimise them until we can further extend them with the validation of Bitcoin Scripts.

 - Benchmark the *assumevalid proof* with blocks full of transactions
 - Identify the performance bottlenecks and see if there are any showstoppers
-- Optimise the bottlenecks such that we can start to add Script validation
+- Optimise the bottlenecks such until we can start to add Script validation

 ## Milestone 3: *"Bitcoin Script"*